Sieep-Coding/Sieep-Coding/README.md

 Experienced full-stack and embedded engineer specializing in data and business intelligence. 🛠

-Created websites, desktop applications, developer tools, and more! 💻
+Professionally created websites, dashboards, desktop applications, developer tools, and more! 💻

-Learning C, Go, TypeScript, and enterprise Linux! 🐧

 Say hi or fork a repo to help me out. 😊